DataIntellectTech/TorQ/InstallGuide.md

 ## Parameters used:

 **torq** -
 Is a mandatory parameter that is the full path or relative path to the Torq installation.
-It can either be a Torq Directory where the version is already unzipped, that can be used when multiple TorQ APplication are used on the server for example and all point to a single TorQ main code.
+It can either be a Torq Directory where the version is already unzipped, that can be used when multiple TorQ Application is used on the server for example and all point to a single TorQ main code.
 This will create a softlink to the relevant TorQ code.
 Or it can be a .tar.gz file of the TorQ installation for a fresh install.
 Example usage in the script:

 `torq=/home/user/TorQ/TorQ-3.7.0`